serb1231/QR-Code-Reader/README.md

 12. Run the project:

-        ./UI_test
+        ./Startup_GUI

 Please note: these instructions assume you have already installed the required dependencies and have a suitable C++ compiler installed on your system.

 ## Usage
-Once the project is built and running, this program is capable of doing two different separate operations:
+Once the project is built and running, this program is capable of doing two separate operations:

 ### QR Decoder
 The decoder enables you to decode QR-codes into text that is then output to the first text output field.
 To achieve a successful decode, make sure to follow the following steps:

-+ Chose a file via the file explorer or input the file path leading to an image manually
++ Choose a file via the file explorer or input the file path leading to an image manually
-+ If file was chosen manually, press "Open file from path"
++ If the file was chosen manually, press "Open file from path"
-+ If file path was correct, the image should open in a separate window
++ If the file path was correct, the image should open in a separate window
 + Press "Decode QR Image"
-+ If the decoder fails or the file path does not lead to an image, an error message should appear in the bottom text output field
++ If the decoder fails, or the file path does not lead to an image, an error message should appear in the bottom text output field

 ### QR Encoder
 The encoder allows you to encode any text into a QR Code that is then saved as an image.